 The directors and executive officers in charge of a duty have the authority and responsibility to create a Group-wide, cross-organizational system that covers the entire sphere of that duty; for example, in terms of product liability and quality, safety, production and sales activities, and disasters.

-All divisions and major group companies around the world carry out annual risk assessments to determine the most important risks.
+All divisions and major group companies around the world carry out annual risk assessments to determine the most important risks in line with the risks faced across the company.
 Based on this, companies propose and implement countermeasures to reduce risk.
 They also make reports on the progress of these measures and present and share them via the Corporate Ethics and Risk Management Committee.

 With natural disasters such as typhoons and torrential rains occurring with increasing frequency, Daikin Industries, Ltd. is taking measures against natural disasters as a whole, not just earthquakes.
 To this end, we are making disaster response a key company-wide theme and we are building stronger, more comprehensive disaster measures that include both hard and soft aspects.